JohnBorghi/Supporting_Scientific_Data/SSD_04_documentation.md

 **Lab Notebook** - A formal record of the research process.
 In the context of data management, lab notebooks are a form of contemporaneous documentation.

 **Metadata** - Information about data.
 Metadata may describe, explain, or facilitate the use of an element of data (e.g. a specific file or even specific data) or the dataset as a whole.

+**ReadMe** - A simple text document that lays out how a user can find and use the file they are looking for.

 **Metadata Schema** - A set of rules that are used to structure and describe metadata.
 A metadata schema defines metadata elements, what they mean, how they relate, and how they should be used.